enyata/innovation-sandbox-php/src/Sterling/README.md

 ##### FromAccount

-This is the nuban of the transaction sender account.
+This is the NUBAN of the transaction sender account.

 ##### ToAccount

-This is the nuban of the transaction recipient account.
+This is the NUBAN of the transaction recipient account.

 ##### Amount